Duma Ndlovu: Muvhango

 Ndlovu created Murendeni, the first Tshivenda TV drama based in Thathe, Limpopo.
 At first the show was primarily in TshiVenda but later on other languages were incorporated into the show in order to bridge the cultural divide between the various tribes in South Africa.
 The show's premiere episode aired on 7 April 1997 on Sabc 2 and it was well received by the viewers.
 The show was a success and it won multiple awards.
 Ndlovu was awarded an honorary PhD from the University of Venda for his work in Muvhango.
 Muvhango is the most watched show on Sabc 2, and on 16 May 2019 it was reported that the show had reached 6 million viewers.

 When Duma Ndlovu was asked, "With your first language being Zulu - why isn't it a Zulu drama?" he replied:

 Imbewu: The Seed

 Duma Ndlovu created Imbewu: The Seed with Leleti Khumalo and Anant Singh as executive producers.
-The show is broadcast on etv and has received positive reviews from the viewers.
+The show was broadcast on etv and garnered positive reviews from the viewers.
 It attracted 2.7 million viewers on its premier and as of December 2018 it had over 4 million viewers.